halvards/crossplane-function-go-skaffold/README.md

 ## Tips

-- Add the `--cache-artifacts=false` flag to the Skaffold commands to force a rebuild of the container image.
+- Add the `--cache-artifacts=false` flag to Skaffold commands to bypass Skaffold's cache and force a rebuild of the container image.

 ## Disclaimer